Faneuil Fiesta - Southwestern Spice Blend

 Here are some Boston Spice creations using our Faneuil Fiesta:

 - Add some Faneuil Fiesta to ground beef and you can have Taco Tuesday any day of the week.

-- Toss some Faneuil Fiesta in a skillet with sliced beef, onions and peppers, and you will have the best fajita's in the New World.
+- Toss some Faneuil Fiesta in a skillet with sliced beef (or meat substitute), onions and peppers, and you will have the best fajita's in the New World.